 1 year full-time, 2 years part-time

-The course is available for full-time study over one calendar year or part-time over two years and consists of lectures, workshop and laboratory work.
-Part-time teaching is normally scheduled for Fridays during academic terms.
-The course comprises lectures, workshops, seminars, laboratory work, written assignments and factory visits.
-In addition each student must write a major essay on a designated topic in the area of pharmaceutical analysis.
+The course is available for full-time study over one calendar year or part-time over two years and consists of lectures, workshops, presentations and laboratory work.
+Formal classes run from September to April and are normally held two days every week with the remaining time available to students for self-directed studies, writing tutor marked assignments, preparing laboratory reports and presentations.
 Students proceeding to a M.Sc. degree will be required to undertake a research project and present a detailed scientific report at the end of the course.

-The taught modules are supported by lectures and workshops on presentation and research skills and visits to industrial laboratories.
+The taught modules are supported by lectures and workshops on presentation, research and other transferrable skills.
 The course is taught mainly by College staff, although there is a contribution from specialist visiting lecturers.
 The research project may be conducted either in the School of Pharmacy or at the student's place of employment but in either case supervision is exercised by a member of the School of Pharmacy academic staff.

-Overall assessment of candidates is based on tutor marked assignments (TMAs) during the course work and written examinations in May/June each year.
-Credits are available for all assignments including laboratory reports.
-The M.Sc. project report should be of 20,000 words and is examined in September.
-Candidates must successfully complete the taught component of the course at the Trinity term examinations, before proceeding to the M.Sc. project.
+Overall assessment of candidates is based on tutor marked assignments during the course work, written examinations, presentations and laboratory reports.
+Candidates must successfully complete the taught components of the course, before proceeding to the M.Sc. project.
 Provision is available for a supplemental examination in September each year if required.
 A reasonable attempt is required in all aspects of the examination process.
-A pass mark of 40% is normally required but compensation is applied where appropriate.
+A pass mark of 40% is normally required.

 Course Options1 year full-time, 2 years part-time